waterbearsinspace/cpsc-323-project/README.md

     2. Clone this repo into the /htdocs folder, resulting in /htdocs/cpsc-332-project/
     3. Copy the index.php file inside of the /.OVERWRITE/ folder and paste it into /htdocs/, overwriting the old copy
         - Alternatively, edit line 8 of /htdocs/index.php to point to /cpsc-332-project/ instead of /dashboard/
-    3. Copy the cpsc_323_project folder inside of the /.OVERWRITE/ folder and paste it into /mysql/data, overwriting the old files if any
+    3. Copy the data inside of the /.OVERWRITE/ folder and paste it into /mysql/, overwriting the old files if any

 At this point, we are ready to begin!